michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

 two other containers.
 Two additional containers will be connected to virtual networks (VNs) net1 and net2.
 A network policy will force traffic between the containers through the CNM and CNI SI.
 Therefore two VNs (net1 and net2) will be created.
+The SIs will have connections into
+net1 and net2.
+The other two containers are single legged and connected to net1 and net2.
-The VNs must be created using
+The VNs must be created using the CNM command line as CNM doesn't support discovery
-the CNM command line as CNM doesn't support discovery of VNs not being created by CNM.
+VNs not being created by CNM.

 # Logical Network Setup
 ```